 The Phelan-McDermid Syndrome Foundation is the leading non-profit organization in the world that advocates for those affected by the rare genetic condition called Phelan-McDermid Syndrome (PMS).
+Our vision is to advocate for families worldwide affected by Phelan-McDermid Syndrome and accelerate the search for a cure.
 Our mission is to offer family support, facilitate research and raise awareness of PMS.

 We are committed to connecting families, researchers, decision-makers and stakeholders and advocating for the special needs and rare disease communities.

 The first Support Group meeting was organized in Greenville, South Carolina, in 1998 by Dr. Katy Phelan.
 Families representing 20 of the first identified cases were came together in the first multi-patient conference.
 In 2002, parent volunteers formed the Phelan-McDermid Syndrome Foundation, named after Dr. Phelan and Dr. Heather McDermid, who were among the first researchers to describe the clinical and molecular features of PMS.

 Since then, more than 1,300 cases have been identified worldwide with more cases being diagnosed through microarray and other forms of genetic testing.
 The prevalence of those with Phelan-McDermid Syndrome is estimated to be between 1 in 10,000 and 1 in 20,000 babies born.
 There is no cure, but it is our goal to find effective therapies to help those with PMS, and, eventually, a cure.

 Foundation membership is free and offers many benefits: Meeting families going through the same experiences, fostering research and scientific awareness, making an impact on important issues, staying in touch with the Foundation and joining a growing international community.